ChristopherShawCodes/React-Reqres.in-API-Andrew-Lect8/README.md

 // Set up useEffect to run a side effect as soon as the component runs

-// use fetch to request data via an API
+// Use fetch function to request data via an API

-// Handle promise the async request makes
+// Handle promise / async request

 // Upon success we convert to JSON

 // Then we set this data into STATE

-// in the return statement we MAP through STATE
+// In the return statement(JSX) we MAP through STATE

-// Rendered the DATA for each OBJECT
+// Render the DATA for each OBJECT

 //---------------------------------------------------------------------------------------------